-The Cycle of Addiction and Relapse: And How To Stop It
+The Cycle of Addiction & Relapse and How To Stop It

 Not all individuals who use prescription medications, drink alcohol, or partake in drug use for the first time intend on becoming addicted.
 Addiction rarely occurs immediately after the initial use of a substance.

-Instead, there is a variety of factors likely to contribute to a major addiction with repeated use and exposure.
-Some of the most prominent triggers and factors present with individuals struggling with an addiction include:
+Instead, there are a variety of factors likely to contribute to substance addiction along with repeated use and exposure to a drug.
+Some of the most prominent triggers and factors present with those individuals who are struggling with an addiction include: